woodie/forecast/open-weather-api.md

 OpenWeatherAPI is free and has what we need.

+UPDATE: Migrating to Apple WeatherKit just for gun.

 ### Address geocoding

 We can assume the Geocoder will not return a bad zip code, but handle it.
+The Apple WeatherKit takes a lat/lon.
+The legacy behaviour can be simple too.

 ```rb
 open_weather_api = Rails.configuration.open_weather_api